avafinger/bpi-m64-firmware/readme.md

         - Your monitor will switch to HDMI 1080p

-    b.  **If you don't see any of this signs during boot, you most likely run into the following**
+    b.  **If you don't see any of this signs during boot, you most likely have run into the following**

         - Bad SD card even if does not show bad track or errors, try with another brand and size

-        - PSU Under power or under voltage, use a good PSU, at least 2.5A and 5v output garantee
+        - PSU Under power or under voltage, use a good PSU, at least 2.5A and 5v output guarantee

+    c.  **Check for SD card integrity**

+        sudo fsck.vfat -a /dev/sdX1 (where X is your SD card letter [b,c..]

+        sudo fsck.ext4 -f /dev/sdX2  (where X is your SD card letter [b,c..]

 *** WIP ***